MMMZZZZ/Jellyfin-Migrator/README.md

 ## Examples

 This section provides example configurations for two setups that were migrated with this script.
-By seeing the setupt and the resulting configuration of this script I hope it gets more clear how to adapt it to your own setup.
+By seeing the setups and the resulting configuration of this script I hope it gets more clear how to adapt it to your own setup.

 ### Example 1